OLSV-oss/OSSLicenseSimpleViewer/README.md

 This viewer uses a data set, named as Logical Disassembling Data.
 The concept was defined by Hitachi, Ltd. on GitHub(https://github.com/Hitachi/open-license).
 You can download and use Hitachi's sample data, or use your original data in the same format.

 # How to Use
+OSSLicenseSimpleViewer.xlsm file is the main part of OSS License Viewer, it includes the manual sheet written in both English and Japanese.
-In OSSLicenseSimpleViewer.xlsm file, we have manual sheet.
-Please finish preparation following the guidance.
+Please download OSSLicenseSimpleViewer.xlsm, open the file and see the manual. then finish preparation following the guidance.

 # License
 OSS License Simple Viewer is licensed under the MIT License.
 This tool is provided on an "AS IS" bases without any warranties.
 See <a href="https://github.com/OLSV-oss/OSSLicenseSimpleViewer/blob/main/LICENSE">LICENSE</a> for details.